harithaas-pieq/AttendanceSystem/README.md

-# RUNNING THE APPLICATION
+# Running the application

 1. Run Podman Desktop
 2. Make sure pgAdmin is executing
-3. Execute the command: `./gradlew run`
+3. Execute the command: `./gradlew run` in the terminal

-# FINAL FLOW
+# Final Flow

 Basically, this is what happens behind the scene: